OverCry/Reader/README.md

 1. Allow more protection when deleting saved locations
 2. Add content on the 'hidden' layer (Completed)
 3. Allow 'pages' to jump, rather than next to each other

+### Terminal Commands

+TBD: Add script into postinstall to add script into `.zshrc`.
+To enable `Reader` command to trigger terminal script which will use `@inquirer/prompts`.

 # Interesting Tech